 Rifqi Assegaf is a PhD candidate in the Melbourne Law School.
 He has previously served as assistant to the head of the Presidential Working Unit on the Supervision and Oversight of Development (UKP4), as head of research in the Judicial Mafia Task Force, and as director of the Indonesian Institute for an Independent Judiciary (LeIP).

 Dr Linda Rae Bennett is a medical anthropologist who has worked on gender, sexuality, and reproductive and sexual health and rights in Indonesia for the past 20 years, her most recent book Sex and Sexualities in Contemporary Indonesia won the 2015 Ruth Benedict Prize from the AQA for Outstanding Edited volume.

 Tim Brickell is a postdoctoral fellow in the School of Languages and Linguistics at the University of Melbourne.
 He has been undertaking documentary and descriptive linguistic research in North Sulawesi since 2011.
 His current project is funded by the Endangered Languages Documentation Programme (ELDP) at the School of Oriental and African Studies (SOAS), University of London.

 Manneke Budiman is a visiting scholar at the University of Melbourne with the Indonesia Initiative program.
 He teaches literature and cultural studies in the Faculty of Humanities at the University of Indonesia.

 Matthew Busch is a PhD candidate at Melbourne Law School, where his research focuses on the Indonesian state and political economy of economic management.
 Matthew lived in Jakarta from 2009-2014 and worked as a consultant focused on regulatory and political risk.
 Matthew holds a BA, cum laude, in economics from Harvard College.

-Associate Professor Simon Butt is a senior associate of the Centre for Indonesian Law, Islam and Society.
-He is also an ARC Australian postdoctoral research fellow and associate director for the Centre for Asian and Pacific Law at The University of Sydney.
+Professor Simon Butt is a senior associate of the Centre for Indonesian Law, Islam and Society.
+He is also an ARC Future Fellow and associate director for the Centre for Asian and Pacific Law at The University of Sydney.